CyberKnife robotic radiosurgery for colorectal cancer

 How it works

-The CyberKnife system’s continual image guidance software allows us to deliver high radiation doses with pinpoint accuracy, while automatically correcting for tumor movement.
-Since radiation beams adjust in real-time to the patient’s breathing cycle, there is less damage to surrounding healthy tissue.
+The CyberKnife system’s continual image guidance software allows us to deliver targeted radiation doses, while automatically correcting for tumor movement.
+Since radiation beams adjust in real-time to the patient’s breathing cycle, the system is designed to cause less damage to surrounding healthy tissue.

-“The CyberKnife VSI is the latest CyberKnife technology available and offers faster, higher radiation energy, as well as upgraded software,” says Dr. Michael Payne, Medical Director of Radiation Oncology.
+“The CyberKnife VSI, a newer generation of CyberKnife technology, is designed to offer faster, higher radiation energy, as well as upgraded software,” says Dr. Michael Payne, Medical Director of Radiation Oncology.

 Prior to the procedure, a high-resolution CT scan determines the size, shape and location of the tumor.
-The image data is then digitally transferred to the CyberKnife System’s workstation, where we precisely plan treatment to match the desired radiation dose to the exact tumor location.
+The image data is then digitally transferred to the CyberKnife System’s workstation, where we plan treatment to match the desired radiation dose to the tumor location.

-Once treatment planning is complete, the patient is comfortably positioned on a cushioned table and the system’s computer-controlled robot slowly moves around the table, targeting radiation to the tumor from various angles while sparing surrounding healthy tissue.
+Once treatment planning is complete, the patient is comfortably positioned on a cushioned table and the system’s computer-controlled robot slowly moves around the table, targeting radiation to the tumor from various angles in an approach designed to spare surrounding healthy tissue.

-The system’s sophisticated software allows us to track the tumor and continually adjust the radiation treatment to account for patient or tumor movement.
+The system’s software allows us to track the tumor and continually adjust the radiation treatment to account for patient or tumor movement.

 Each treatment session lasts between 30 to 90 minutes for one to five days, depending on the location and type of tumor being treated.
-Patients can typically complete treatment in one to five days versus several weeks for traditional radiation therapy.
+Patients typically complete treatment in one to five days versus several weeks for traditional radiation therapy.